baxpick/cpctelera_example/README.md

     *   `build.sh`: Simple script to run `make` and copy the output (`.dsk`) to `/tmp/CPC`.
 This is executed by the Docker container.
     *   Other source is copied from [cpctelera example](https://github.com/lronaldo/cpctelera/tree/development/examples/games/platformClimber)
 *   `docker/`: Contains files related to the Docker image creation.
-    *   `Dockerfile.cpc`: Instructions to build the Docker image for `cpc` platform, including installing dependencies.
+    *   `Dockerfile.cpc`: Instructions to build the multi-architecture Docker image for `cpc` platform, including installing dependencies.
 All is done in 2 stages: build (used to build cpctelera) and run stage (used to actually build your own cpctelera project).
     *   `entrypoint.sh`: The script that runs when the container starts.
 It sets up environment variables, optionally clones a Git repo, and executes the specified `BUILD_SCRIPT`.
-    *   `build_and_upload.sh`: A helper script to build the Docker image and push it to Docker Hub.
-*   `.github/workflows/docker-build-push.yml`: GitHub Actions workflow to automatically build and push the Docker image.
+*   `.github/workflows/docker-build-push.yml`: GitHub Actions workflow to automatically build and push the multi-architecture Docker image to Docker Hub.

 ## GitHub Actions

-This repository includes a GitHub Actions workflow defined in `.github/workflows/docker-build-push.yml` which can be used to build and push docker image.
+This repository includes a GitHub Actions workflow defined in `.github/workflows/docker-build-push.yml` which automatically builds the multi-architecture (`linux/amd64`, `linux/arm64`) Docker image and pushes it to Docker Hub whenever changes are pushed to the `main` branch, or when manually triggered.

-Note that you must set repository variables `DOCKERHUB_USERNAME` and `DOCKERHUB_PASSWORD`.
+Note that we must set repository variables `DOCKERHUB_USERNAME` and `DOCKERHUB_PASSWORD` in your GitHub repository settings for the login and push to Docker Hub to succeed.

 ## Notes